aws/amazon-sagemaker-examples/README.md

   - [Evaluating ML models from AWS Marketplace for person counting use case](aws_marketplace/using_model_packages/evaluating_aws_marketplace_models_for_person_counting_use_case) will show you how to use two AWS Marketplace GluonCV pre-trained ML models for person counting use case and evaluate each model for performance in different types of crowd images.
 - [Using Dataset Products](aws_marketplace/using_data)
   - [Using Dataset Product from AWS Data Exchange with ML model from AWS Marketplace](aws_marketplace/using_data/using_data_with_ml_model) is a sample notebook which shows how a dataset from AWS Data Exchange can be used with an ML Model Package from AWS Marketplace.
+  - [Using Shutterstock Image Datasets to train Image Classification Models](using_data/image_classification_with_shutterstock_image_datasets) provides a detailed walkthrough on how to use the [Free Sample: Images & Metadata of “Whole Foods” Shoppers](https://aws.amazon.com/marketplace/pp/prodview-y6xuddt42fmbu?qid=1623195111604&sr=0-1&ref_=srh_res_product_title#offers) from Shutterstock's Image Datasets to train a multi-label image classification model using Shutterstock's pre-labeled image assets.
+You can learn more about this implementation [from this blog post](https://aws.amazon.com/blogs/awsmarketplace/using-shutterstocks-image-datasets-to-train-your-computer-vision-models/).

 ## :balance_scale: License